Business team looking at new email encryption solution in action

 14. Machine Learning

-An application of AI, 70% of financial firms are already machine learning to predict cash flow events, fine-tune credit scores and detect fraud.
+A branch of AI, 70% of financial firms are using machine learning to predict cash flow events, refine credit scores, and detect fraud.

-Financial organisations are expecting to further apply machine learning in the next few years, improving anti-money laundering (AML) processes, algorithm training, automated trading and advisory services.
+Financial organisations plan to expand machine learning use in the coming years, enhancing anti-money laundering (AML) processes, training algorithms, automating trading, and advisory services.

-The global machine learning market is set to reach $8.8 billion by the end of 2022, having grown at an annual rate of 43.6% since 2017.
+The global machine learning market is projected to reach $8.8 billion by the end of 2022, growing annually at 43.6% since 2017.

 "As the financial services industry continues to leverage machine learning and predictive analytics, the volume of data these firms generate and store is ballooning.
 Protecting that data, other sensitive assets, and business operations will only become more challenging.
 Firms will have to adopt new security technologies that can mitigate their security and compliance risk."